Ctenanthe: Planting, Growing, and Care

 - Water lightly and maintain a humid atmosphere to encourage rooting.

-After division, the new plants may take a few weeks to adjust before resuming normal growth.
+After division, the new plants may take a few weeks to adapt before resuming normal growth.

 How to showcase the Ctenanthe in your home

-With its graphic and elegant leaf, the Ctenanthe is an ideal houseplant to add an exotic and refined touch to your décor.
-Its bushy habit and patterned leaves make it an interesting plant, whether displayed alone or paired with other tropical plants.
+With its graphic and elegant foliage, the Ctenanthe is an ideal houseplant to add an exotic and refined touch to your décor.
+Its bushy habit and varied leaf patterns make it an interesting plant, whether displayed solo or paired with other tropical plants.

 To showcase it, opt for a ceramic or terracotta pot in neutral tones (white, beige, terracotta), which will beautifully contrast with its foliage.
 A natural fibre basket, such as rattan or jute, will enhance its bohemian and tropical allure.

-The Ctenanthe thrives in a bright but filtered indoor space, ideally near a window with sheer curtains.
+The Ctenanthe thrives in a bright but filtered indoor setting, ideally near a window with sheer curtains.
 In a living room, it draws attention on a console or shelf.
-In a bathroom or kitchen, it benefits from ideal humidity while creating a lush atmosphere.
+In a bathroom or kitchen, it benefits from ideal humidity while infusing a lush atmosphere.

-It pairs perfectly with other plants featuring contrasting foliage: a Calathea for a jungle effect, a Monstera to play with perforated shapes, or an indoor fern to soften the arrangement.
-Varying heights and plant textures helps energise the space.
+It pairs perfectly with other plants featuring contrasting foliage: a Calathea for a jungle effect, a Monstera to play with perforated shapes, or an indoor fern to soften the overall look.
+Varying heights and plant textures helps to energise the space.

 Would you be tempted by its elegant lushness?